Irene Parlby: Political career

+Sexual Sterilization Act

 Like many other prominent left wing Albertan politicians of the time, including fellow Famous Five members Murphy and McClung, Parlby was an advocate for the eugenics movement in Alberta.
 She supported the Sexual Sterilization Act, which allowed for the sterilization of mentally disabled people to prevent "undesirable" traits from being passed to the next generation.
 The Act disproportionately affected socially vulnerable people, including females and young adults, along with those of Indigenous ancestry.
 Parlby expressed sympathy for the mothers of mentally ill children and stated that the "great and only solution to the problem" was the sterilization of feeble-minded persons.

 Famous Five and the Persons Case

 Parlby was one of the Famous Five, a group of five women including Henrietta Muir Edwards, Nellie McClung, Louise McKinney, and Emily Murphy, who petitioned the federal government for the right of women to serve as senators.
 The case became known as the "Persons Case", since the federal government took the position that women were not considered "qualified persons", in the provision of the British North America Act, 1867 relating to appointment to the Senate of Canada.
 In 1927, the case was taken to the Supreme Court of Canada, which ruled that women were not eligible for appointment to the Senate.
 The case was then appealed to the Judicial Committee of the Privy Council in London, the highest court of the British Empire.
 In 1929, the Judicial Committee overturned the Supreme Court's decision, allowing women to serve in the Senate.
 The first woman to serve in the Senate, Cairine Wilson, was appointed the following year.